How BESS works — from cell chemistry to bankability. Start free on learnBESS.com

 Zhiguang Electric China EMS Platform 1999 Listed

-What are Plant Controls?
+What are plant controls?

-What to compare when evaluating plant controls
+What to look for when evaluating plant controls

-System Types
+System types

 EMS, SCADA, PPC

-Dispatch Optimization
+Dispatch optimization

 AI / rule-based

-Communication Protocols
+Communication protocols

 IEC 61850, Modbus, DNP3